-It’s official, traditional games are back- big time!
+It’s official, traditional games are on the up & up- big time!
 How do we know this?
 Google of course:) You can now google the best bar or cafe to play traditional games in, and find equally enthusiastic opponents.
 More and more people are casting aside the console controller for a pair of dice or a pack of cards.
-MiIlennials, Gen Z and Gen X’ers are emerging from their darkened rooms to join up with the Baby Boomers (who let’s face it, never entered the room in the first place) in pursuit of more traditional games.
+Millennials, Gen Z and Gen X’ers are emerging from their darkened rooms to join up with the Baby Boomers (who let’s face it, never entered the room in the first place) in pursuit of more traditional games.

 The Benefits of Traditional Games

 Games, whether they be board based, word based or card based, bring families & friends together socially.
 They are a great ice breaker for distant relatives and a peacekeeper for warring ones.
-As well as giving children the much desired ‘time with adults‘, they also offer many avenues for children to learn and improve on, including:
+As well as giving children the much desired ‘time with adults‘, they also offer many avenues for children to develop, learn and improve, including:

 - Hand-eye coordination and dexterity

 - Losing (quite possibly THE most important life lesson for children)

 Today we find that many families are struggling to find the balance between digital and ‘real time’ games.
 For lots of children the digital, online games provide an uncomplicated way to connect and solo computer/phone games give many people a period of self indulgence, ‘zone out’ me time.

 UK Games Expo, the World’s 3rd largest Games show, went from a lowly 1200 attendees in 2007 to an astonishing 45000 in 2019.
 With a massive 400+ booths for 435 exhibitors, last years’ show saw stands for card games, bring & buy, workshops as well as board and strategic play matches.